 Power Management à PM Controlled by APM

-PM Controlled by If "Max Saving" is selected, you can turn on this item, APM transfer power management control to APM Yes (Advanced Power Management) and enhance power No saving function.
+APM If "Max Saving" is selected, you can turn on this item, transfer power management control to APM Yes No (Advanced Power Management) and enhance power saving function.
 For example, stop CPU internal clock.